-Safely preserving food starts now
+Safely preserving food starts right now

 Start your planning in the spring for a safe and successful canning season.

-Mason-type jars specifically designed for home canning are best.
+When assessing your canning supplies, start with the jars.
+Inventory your jars and inspect them for cracks or chips, especially around the top sealing edge.
+Cracks and chips can prevent lids from sealing.
+Older jars can weaken with age and repeated use, they break under pressure and heat.
+Consider investing in new jars since they are a better investment over time than buying used jars at yard sales or flea markets.
 Jars that use two-piece self-sealing metal lids are the recommended container in USDA guidelines.
 Using other miscellaneous jars found around your home are not safe for canning food.
-An essential for every canning season is new flat lids.
+An essential for every canning season is new lids.
 Used lids should be thrown away.
-The screw bands are re-usable if they are not bent, dented or rusted.
+The screw bands are reusable if they are not bent, dented or rusted.